 The pH of the vagina plays a key role in keeping her healthy.
-The acidic environment is a natural defence against unwanted bacteria and yeast.
+The acidic environment is a natural defense against unwanted bacteria and yeast.

-A hugely oversimplified explanation on how the vagina stay acidic
+A hugely oversimplified explanation of how the vagina stays acidic

-The vagina is colonised with “good” bacteria.
+The vagina is colonized with “good” bacteria.
 The most researched one is Lactobacillus.
 Lactobacillus helps keep the vagina acidic by producing lactic acid as a by-product of its glucose metabolism.
-In very simple terms, Lactobacillus eat glycogen, digest it, and poop it out as lactic acid.
+In very simple terms, Lactobacillus eats glycogen, digests it, and poops it out as lactic acid.

 How do I know my vagina is too alkaline?

 What can disrupt the pH?

 Antibiotics.
 Since they’re not selective, antibiotics kill all bacteria, including the good ones.

 Your period.
 Your blood has a pH of 7,4.
 Blood also encourages bad bacteria to grow, especially with menstrual hygiene products like tampons which hold the blood inside your vagina for longer than your body intended to.
 Make sure to change tampons/pads often or use a menstrual cup.

 Semen.
 Has a pH of 7,2-8,0.
 Don’t go to sleep directly after sex.
 Think gravity and let it do its thing.

 Hormonal fluctuations.
 There is a correlation between estrogen and glycogen (the “food” for the good bacteria that produces the pH-lowering lactic acid)